puppetlabs/puppet-docs/source/puppet/4.5/reference/lang_facts_and_builtin_vars.markdown

 **Drawbacks:** Only works with Puppet 3.5 or later.
 Disabled by default in open source releases prior to Puppet 4.0.

-## Special Variables Added by Puppet
+## Special variables added by Puppet

 In addition to Facter's core facts and any custom facts, Puppet creates some special variables of its own.
 The main categories of special variables are: